retaildevcrews/OW20/autoscaling/README.md

 ## Goals

-- Expand current cluster by adding new nodes
+- ~~Expand current cluster by adding new nodes~~ (Scrapped since this is a Platform feature, not related to Istio)
 - Use a horizontal pod autoscaler (HPA) resource to scale pods in same cluster
 - *Bonus: Look into scaling Cosmos DB when the load is high as well*